Rural Health Network

 Rural Health Service Corps (RHSC) is an AmeriCorps National Service Program.
 RHSC provides meaningful service and learning opportunities for people committed to improving the health of those living in south central New York.
 AmeriCorps members serve at a variety of health and human services organizations and currently focus on the opioid epidemic.

-Mobility Management of South Central New York is a program of the Rural Health Network of South Central New York whose mission is to advance the health and well-being of rural people and communities.
-MMSCNY works collaboratively with partners and stakeholders in Broome, Tioga, Chenango, Otsego, and Delaware counties.
+Getthere is a mobility management program of the Rural Health Network of South Central New York whose mission is to advance the health and well-being of rural people and communities.
+Getthere works collaboratively with partners and stakeholders in Broome, Tioga, Chenango, Otsego, and Delaware counties.
 Together, we seek to improve transportation access and coordination in South Central New York, with particular regard to the area’s rural communities.

 Population Health, Technical Assistance & Planning: RHNSCNY